 , Kalas Utsav, Novidade, Zatra of Shri Shantadurga

 , etc. The Goa Carnivals reflect the real spirit of rural Goa, as the villages come alive with a riot of colours, processions, feasts and song and dance

-The villages of Goa, in real sense, are the lands of harmony, amenability and peacefulness.
-The villagers love to live together and preserve their ancient tradition and culture.
+Villages of Goa are the lands of harmony, amenability and peacefulness.
+The villagers love to live together and preserve their ancient tradition and culture